-Ernst & Young have been the Company's External Auditors since November 2009.
-Ernst & Young rotated the lead audit partner during the 2022 financial year.
+Ernst & Young have been the Company's External Auditors since November 2009 and rotated the lead audit partner in FY22.

-All non-audit services to be undertaken by the External Auditor require the prior approval of the Chairman of the Audit and Risk Committee.
-Ernst & Young's independence declaration to the Board for the financial year ended 30 June 2022 forms part of the Directors' Report and is set out in the Financial Report section of the Annual Report.
+All non-audit services to be undertaken by the External Auditor require the prior approval of the Chair of the Audit and Risk Committee.
+Ernst & Young's independence declaration to the Board for the financial year ended 30 June 2023 forms part of the Directors' Report and is set out in the Financial Report section of the Annual Report.